scripted-adventurer/Custom-Fantasy-Football/README.md

 ## Components ##

-- nfl_json: Syncs data between the NFL.com API and locally stored JSON files
+- common: a repository for common elements used by both backend modules, including error messages and a .csv of test cases.
-- mongodb_backend: One of two backend options for the application.
-Syncs stats data from the JSON files into MongoDB and provides methods to implement all the API requests.
+- nfl_json: a module to sync data between the NFL.com API and locally stored JSON files.
-- postgres_backend: One of two backend options for the application.
-Syncs stats data from the JSON files into Postgres and provides methods to implement all the API requests (using Django).
+- postgres_backend: one of two backend modules that serve the REST API.
+Uses Django to sync data from the JSON files into a Postgres database, as well as implement all the API requests.
-- api: The Flask module that powers the API requests.
-Uses either mongodb_backend or postgres_backend, depending on which is configured.
+- mongodb_backend: the other backend module that serves the REST API.
+Syncs data from the JSON files into a MongoDB instance and uses Flask to implement all the API requests.
-- frontend: A React single page application that provides all UI functionality.
+- frontend: a React single page application for the UI.

 The below subheadings explain the various components of the application.